MPT Expo, Chengdu

 ICOM President Suay Aksoy was invited to give a lecture at the Keynote Forum on Silk Road Museum and Cooperation.
 She presented ICOM's main activities and future goals.

 One of the most important museum forums in China, the seventh edition of the Museums and Relevant Products and Technologies Exposition (MPT-EXPO) was held in Chengdu, China, from 14 to 19 September, 2016.
 Organised by the Chinese government and held every two years, the MPT-EXPO is the preeminent fair for museum professionals and related industries in China.
-It provides a platform for Chinese and international museums to understand the state of the museum industry, both domestically and globally, and to engage with hundreds of Chinese museums as well as buyers and suppliers of museum industry-related products and technologies.
-The MPT-EXPO also provides a platform to boost and encourage academic, educational and exhibition exchanges between Chinese and international museums and within the museum industry.
-Over 300 museums and cultural organisations from China and abroad participated, alongside some 400 museum technology and service providers.

 During the MPT-EXPO, the sixth meeting of the Member Representatives of the Chinese Museums Association was held.
 Other specialised committees and membership organisations under the Chinese Museums Association also held a series of lectures, forums and project promotional events.